 DataGuardian is a complete suite of security tools offered as a standalone product.
 Based in Missouri, Clearent has long worked in credit card processing.
 These security tools have always been used to protect the company’s own business customers.
 Introducing the DataGuardian product is its way of extending that security to more business owners.

 PCI compliance, data and network monitoring, and live support are offered to ensure full integration with your current payment solutions.
 This includes ecommerce, mobile, and card transactions.
-In addition, the company maintains updated information, resources, and step-by-step guides to keep you current on security best practices.

 How does it work?